Skip to main content

 • Similar or overlapping tests include the below.

 • R217 Multiple endocrine neoplasia.
 This should be considered for patients who meet test directory eligibility criteria for endocrine neoplasia.
 It currently comprises the following genes: AIP, CDC73, CDKN1B, MEN1, PRKAR1A, RET and VHL.
-It involves small gene panel sequencing and multiplex ligation-dependent probe amplification (MLPA) or equivalent.
+It involves small gene panel sequencing.

 • R225 Von Hippel-Lindau (VHL).
 This should be considered for patients who meet test eligibility criteria for VHL.
-It involves VHL single gene testing and MLPA or equivalent.
+It involves VHL single gene testing.

 • R213 PTEN hamartoma tumor syndrome.
 This should be considered for patients with macrocephaly (over the 99th centile) and epithelial non-medullary thyroid cancer.
-It involves PTEN single gene testing and MLPA or equivalent.
+It involves PTEN single gene testing.

 • R156 Carney complex.
 This should be considered for patients with two or more tumours or non-tumour syndromic features.
 It involves PRKAR1A single gene testing.
 For more information about testing, see Presentation: Patient with Carney complex.